jirkapok/GasPlanner/doc/roadmap.md

 * Add option to define repetitive dives
 * Settings
+  * Load and Save view in constructor (nitox, sac, ndl)
-  * Apply settings after each change and distinguish from default settings
+  * And save view state after each change
   * Create default dive options
     * Add button to dive options
     * Put diver under all other options